opensearch-project/opensearch-ruby/opensearch-dsl/README.md

 ## Features Overview

-The library allows to programatically build complex search definitions for Elasticsearch in Ruby, which are translated to Hashes, and ultimately, JSON, the language of OpenSearch.
+The library allows to programatically build complex search definitions for OpenSearch in Ruby, which are translated to Hashes, and ultimately, JSON, the language of OpenSearch.

-All Elasticsearch DSL features are supported, namely:
+All OpenSearch DSL features are supported, namely:

 * Queries and Filter context
 * Aggregations